 The second monument begins with Air Force Master Sgt.
 Evander E Andrews; the first serviceman to die in Afghanistan killed Oct.
 10, 2001.
 Eight lines below are Marine Maj.
 Jay T Aubin and his helicopter crew, the first servicemen killed in Iraq, on March 21, 2003.

-One of the things you will readily notice on the War on Terror Veterans Memorial is the number of women who have been killed in action.
+One of the things you will readily notice at the War on Terror Memorial site is the number of women who have been killed in action.
 Each tablet on a monument has approximately 80 names; few tablets are without a woman’s name, some with three and four.

 As of today, twelve monuments are erected and contain over 7,000 names, all in chronological order of death.
 New names are added weekly, shortly after confirmation by the Department of Defense.